pondurupurnachandrarao-cmd/JavaPrograms/README.md

 7. A java program to display the dayName using a Switch case.

 8. A java program to print numbers from 1 to 5 using "For"-loop.

+9. A java program to print numbers from 1 to 5 using "While"-loop.